tiby312/dinotree_alg/readme.md

 Here is algorithm to create the above described tree.
 1. Have a list of bots
 2. Create a list of pointers to those bots
-3. Perform the element swap intensive creation a kdtree using the list of pointers.
+3. Perform the element swap intensive construction a kdtree using the list of pointers.
-4. Construct the dynamic tree in one contiguous block of memory from the tree of pointers.
+4. Convert the tree of pointers into a tree of raw objects.
 5. Query the tree for colliding pairs.
 6. Optionally query the tree for rectangle colliding sections.